ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-ann-1819.md

 {{% table "census-data.csv" "census-mary" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Mary" %}}

-Mary Ann Pine of Hempstead Long Island marries Edward Hallock Mills, then of Castleton Staten Island, on 29 Dec 1850:
+Mary Ann Pine of Hempstead Long Island married Edward Hallock Mills, then of Castleton Staten Island, on 29 Dec 1850:

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}

-All of the Mills children were born in Staten Island, and by 1860, the family was living with Barlett Brown in a home adjoining a store Bartlett had recently purchased.
+All of the Mills children were born in Staten Island, and by 1860, the family was living with Bartlett Brown in a home adjoining a store Bartlett had recently purchased.
 The family arrived in [Corfu NY]({{% ref "corfu-eh-mills-co" %}}) sometime between 01 Sept 1862 and 01 May 1863, where  Edward opened a new general store E. H. Mills & Co. and Mary Ann became a member of the Presbyterian Church of Corfu.

 [Horace]({{% ref "mills-horace-f-1854" %}}) committed suicide in Corfu in Oct 1876.